 In view of the above, this case is different to the other cases decided today between the same parties.
-In this case, the prosecution brought forward an independent witness PC 1026 who confirmed that he made an inspection on the premises after having received the report made by the complainant and at about
+In this case, the prosecution brought forward an independent witness PC

-11 &quot;English- Maltese Dictionary" by Joseph Aquilina, Volume Three M-R, Midsea Books Limited, 1999 f page 2023
+$^{^{11}}$ "English- Maltese Dictionary" by Joseph Aquilina, Volume Three M-R, Midsea Books Limited, 1999 f'page 2023

-12 &quot;English- Maltese Dictionary" by Joseph Aquilina, Volume One, Midsea Books Limited, 1999 f page 79
+^{12 &}quot;English- Maltese Dictionary" by Joseph Aquilina, Volume One, Midsea Books Limited, 1999 f'page 79

-&lt;sup>13 Volume 1, A - Markworthy, Clarendon Press, Oxford, pagne74.
+$^{^{\}rm 13}$ Volume 1, A - Markworthy, Clarendon Press, Oxford, pagne74.

-10.30p.m found that there was live music being generated from the Murphy's Pub, which was annoying the complainant.
+1026 who confirmed that he made an inspection on the premises after having received the report made by the complainant and at about 10.30p.m found that there was live music being generated from the Murphy's Pub, which was annoying the complainant.